 Once a landlord has served the tenant with a schedule of dilapidations, the parties should comply with the “Dilapidations Protocol” which is governed by the Civil Procedure Rules 1998.
 The purpose of the Dilapidations Protocol is to enable parties and their professional advisers to seek to resolve any dilapidations issues without having to commence court proceedings.

-The flowchart below provides a basic summary of how the Dilapidations Protocol works and the steps that parties should take.
+The flowchart available here provides a basic summary of how the Dilapidations Protocol works and the steps that parties should take.

 In certain circumstances, there can be some benefit in serving a schedule of dilapidations prior to the termination of the lease.
 If a tenant is served with a schedule of dilapidations, prior to the termination of the lease (but still close to the end of the term of the lease), it can also afford the tenant the ability to carry out any necessary repairs before handing the premises back to the Landlord.